 Pediatric Cardiac Arrest

-This is a prospective, observational, multi-center study of pediatric cardiac arrest management.
-Pediatric (gestational age 37 week to <18 year) cardiac arrests requiring chest compressions for ≥1 minute are eligible for enrollment.
+Therefore, locally and around the world, we are conducting a prospective, observational, multi-center study of pediatric cardiac arrest management.
+Pediatric (gestational age 37 weeks to under 18 years) cardiac arrests requiring chest compressions for at least 1 minute are eligible for enrollment.

 This study aims to create a clinical CPR Learning Laboratory with the following objectives: